 As we mentioned earlier, after the re-installation of the replacement windows that took place from July 10th through July 13th, we messaged Mr. Jenkins of Guardian CRM, Inc. on July 16th, asking if the contractor had plans and/or permission from the Stuart Building Department to do the structural alteration and Mr. Jenkins responded “yes”

 The windows re-installation didn’t pass the Building Department inspection due to the shims.
+Huh?!
 We have mentioned to the Building Department officials that the contractor altered our exterior load-bearing walls and removed certain structural elements.
 The Building Department officials responded they couldn’t inspect or comment on the work that wasn’t on the permit.
+Another “huh.”
 The contractor also attached two windows to the studs with obvious damage.
 The Building Department also couldn’t comment on that and said that, optionally, we can hire engineer, and per the engineer report to replace the studs if necessary.
+The Building Department didn’t provide us with any official notes.

 On July 19th, 2024, at 10:17AM, we sent an email to Mr. Jenkins with the photographs of our historical building walls’ alteration and destruction of existing frames and rough openings.
 Mr. Jenkins didn’t respond.
 At that time we hadn’t found out that the contractor “faked” the roof ridge vent system instead of installing it.